Edasgh/InternPe-Internship/Week-3/Task/Readme.md

-# A simple todo app with vanilla js
+# A simple todo app with vanilla js (This web app is now fully responsive)

 ## App Overview: